taimursalman/pr-create-asana-task/README.md

-# pr-create-asana-task
+# Create Asana Task on PR
-Repo for a github action to create an asana task in a project whenever someone creates a PR in a repo
+This code is a github action to create an asana task in a project whenever someone creates a PR in a repo